We published a study about "IoT Content Object Security with OSCORE and NDN: A First Experimental Comparison", including CoAP/DTLS as baseline.

 Dec 06, 2019

-Our paper about "Uncovering Vulnerable Industrial Control Systems from the Internet Core" has been at 17th IEEE/IFIP Network Operations and Management Symposium (NOMS 2020).
+Our paper about "Uncovering Vulnerable Industrial Control Systems from the Internet Core" has been accepted for presentation at 17th IEEE/IFIP Network Operations and Management Symposium (NOMS 2020).

 Nov 22, 2019

 In October 2019, we co-organized the first RIPE IoT Hackathon.
 A recent RIPE Labs article reports about this event https://labs.ripe.net/Members/becha/results-of-the-first-iot-hackathon.

 The international broadcaster Deutsche Welle interviewed Prof. Wählisch about the IoT, RIOT, and RAPstore.
 RIOT is an open source operating system for the Internet of Things, co-founded by our working group.
 RAPstore is a BMBF project, in which we together with colleagues from HAW Hamburg validate the innovation potential of an app store for the IoT based on RIOT.
 The television program is available in multiple languages.

 Oct 08, 2019

 One poster in the reproducibility track, four posters in the early work track.
 Topics include IP spoofing detection, BGP route flap damping, RPKI ROV, and DNS amplification attacks.Congrats to all undergraduate and doctoral students!